DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/Utilities/gLogger/gLogger/Basics/index.rst

     2017-04-25 15:51:01 UTC Framework/Atom/log ALWAYS: message

-The date is UTC formatted and the system and the component names come from the *cfg* file.
+The date is UTC formatted and the system and the component names come from the configuration.
 By default, the system name is *Framework* while the component name does not exist.
 This display can vary according to different option parameters.